netgroup-polito/its-tracking/README.md

 ### Prerequisites

 The SO used is Ubuntu 16.04.
 The server is written in Java v8.
 It is deployed in Tomcat, along with Ant, and use Neo4j as DB.
 All of them are provided in the `lib` folder as .zip file.
 Extract them in /opt.
 Then set the following environment variables:
 `ANT_HOME=/opt/apache-ant-1.9.13`
 `CATALINA_HOME=/opt/tomcat/apache-tomcat-8.5.20`
 Use the command `export VAR=foo` in the the file /etc/environment or in ~/.bashrc.
 In the `lib` folder is also present a file named `dp2.zip`.
 Extract also that in /opt: it contains all the jars needed by the server.
-If any of the previous installation were different on you machine, also the relative variables in the scripts must be changed.
+If any of the previous installation were different on your machine, also the relative variables in the scripts must be changed.
 A VM with the previous requirements can be found here: https://summer.ipv6.polito.it:8081/share.cgi?ssid=0fanb9R

 ### Server

 In order to launch and compile the server application and its tests, it is available a set of ant scripts.
-To setup the server it is necessary to follow these step:
+To setup the server it is necessary to follow these steps:

-1. start Neo4j and Tomcat by calling start-tomcat target of build.xml script From command line: `ant start-tomcat -f RNSService/build.xml`
+1. start Neo4j and Tomcat by calling start-tomcat target of build.xml script
+From command line: `ant start-tomcat -f RNSService/build.xml`

-2. deploy web service by calling redeploy target of build.xml script From command line: `ant redeploy -f RNSService/build.xml`.
+2. deploy web service by calling redeploy target of build.xml script
+From command line: `ant redeploy -f RNSService/build.xml`.
 This step is necessary only the first time.

 ### Client